WPManageNinja/easy-code-manager/readme.txt

 == CONTRIBUTE ==
 If you want to contribute to this project or just report a bug, you are more than welcome.
 Please check repository from <a href="https://github.com/WPManageNinja/easy-code-manager">Github</a>.
+FluentSnippets was known as Easy Code Manager before.
+We have rebuild & rebranded it to FluentSnippets.

 == Installation ==